WSMLLEN coordinates the Wimmera Southern Mallee VET Cluster. Go to the WSMVET Custer Website for more information

 Vocational Education and Training (VET) is designed to expand opportunities and pathways for senior secondary students and improve educational outcomes in line with the Victorian Government’s objective to increase the number of young people completing Year 12 or equivalent.
 VET also addresses the skills and employment needs of industry in Victoria.

 VET comprises nationally recognised VET certificates undertaken by secondary school students as part of their Victorian Certificate of Education (VCE) or the Victorian Certificate of Applied Learning (VCAL).
 VET provides a vocationally oriented program of studies leading to a senior secondary certificate.
 VET programs are typically delivered through a partnership between schools, industry and Registered Training Organisations (RTOs), and often include opportunities for students to participate in structured workplace learning.

-The Wimmera Southern Mallee VET Cluster is comprised of 15 schools including Balmoral, Birchip, Dimboola, Edenhope, Goroke, Holy Trinity Lutheran School Horsham, Hopetoun, Horsham, Horsham Special School, Kaniva, Murtoa, Nhill, Rainbow, St Brigid’s and Warracknabeal.
+The Wimmera Southern Mallee VET Cluster is comprised of 17 schools including Ararat, Birchip, Dimboola, Edenhope, Goroke, Holy Trinity Lutheran School, Hopetoun, Horsham, Horsham Special School, Kaniva, Marion, Murtoa, Nhill, Rainbow, Stawell, St Brigid’s and Warracknabeal.
 These schools send students to Horsham on Wednesdays to complete VET course training.

-Training is delivered by Federation University (Horsham Campus), Longerenong College, Skillinvest, Centre for Participation and Horsham College.
+Training is delivered by Federation University (Horsham Campus), Longerenong College, Skillinvest, and Horsham College.

 Some of the secondary colleges in the cluster area also offer VET courses locally on their school campus.

-Students in years 10, 11 or 12 can enrol in a VET subject, but must have their school’s approval to do so.
+Students in years 10, 11 or 12 can enrol in a VET course, but must have their school’s approval to do so.

-VCAL – VET programs contribute by providing credit towards the Work Related Skills and Industry Specific strands within the VCAL.
-One credit towards a VCAL learning program is awarded on successful completion of 90 nominal hours of accredited VET curriculum.
+VCE:VM – VET programs contribute by providing credit towards the Work Related Skills and Industry Specific strands within the VCE:VM.
+Two credits are awarded on successful completion of 180 nominal hours of accredited VET curriculum.
+VET is a compulsory part of the VCE:VM certificate.

 VCE – some VET programs are approved by the Victorian Curriculum and Assessment Authority (VCAA) and can provide credit towards the student’s ATAR via either scored assessment or a 10% increment (see below).